Ed-Fi-Alliance-OSS/Project-Tanager/docs/CS/CLAIMSET-MGMT.md

 * `GET /v2/claimSets/{id}/export`
 * `GET /v2/claimSets`
   * Return the simple response body defined in the Admin API specification.
+  * Includes paging operations.
 * `GET /v2/claimSets?hydrated=true`
   * Returns the entire CLOB, with the same response as the `/export` endpoint.
+  * Needs to support the normal paging operations, though `offset` and `limit` should _not_ be required fields.
 * `GET /v2/claimSets/{id}`
   * Return the simple response body defined in the Admin API specification.
 * `GET /v2/claimSets/{id}?hydrated=true`